Meghan Markle says online abuse 'almost unsurvivable' | Entertainment

 Meghan Markle says online abuse 'almost unsurvivable'

-Duchess of Sussex and Former Americal actress Meghan Markle spoke about the online abuse she encountered when she married into the royal family.
+Duchess of Sussex and Former American actor Meghan Markle spoke about the online abuse she encountered when she married into the royal family.
 According to People Magazine, Markle recently appeared alongside Prince Harry on the 'Teenager Therapy' podcast, hosted by five seniors at Anaheim high school, California and discussed the toll that social media can take on someone's mental health.

 "Yes it's a great way to connect, but it also ends up being a place where there's a lot of disconnection," the Duchess of Sussex said.
 "I can speak personally too, I'm told that in 2019 I was the most trolled person in the entire world, male or female."
 Recalling the same year when she was pregnant with son Archie, she said, "Now, 8 months of that I wasn't even visible -- I was on maternity leave or with a baby.
 But what was able to be manufactured and churned out, it's almost unsurvivable."